NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

 After obtaining a - potentially long - list of significantly differentially methylated CpG sites, one might wonder whether there is a (or multiple) specific biological pathway(s) over-represented in this list.
 In some cases it is relatively straightforward to link the top differentially methylated CpGs to genes that make biological sense in terms of the cell types or samples being studied, but there may be many thousands of CpGs significantly differentially methylated.
 Gene-set analysis (GSA) is frequently used to discover meaningful biological patterns from lists of genes generated from high-throughput experiments, including genome-wide DNA methylation studies.
 The objective is typically to identify similarities between the genes, with respect to annotations available from sources such as the Gene Ontology (GO) or Kyoto Encyclopedia of Genes and Genomes (KEGG).

 We can perform this type of analysis using the *gometh* function in the *missMethyl* package.
 This function takes as input a character vector of the names (e.g. cg20832020) of the significant CpG sites, and optionally, a character vector of all CpGs tested.
 This is recommended particularly if extensive filtering of the CpGs has been performed prior to analysis as it constitutes the "background" out of which any significant CpG could be chosen.
-For gene ontology testing (default), the user can specify collection="GO”.
+For gene ontology testing, the user can specify collection="GO” (which is the default option).
 For testing KEGG pathways, specify collection="KEGG”.
 In this tutorial, we will continue with the results from the single-probe "naive vs rTreg" comparison and select all CpG sites that have an adjusted p-value of less than 0.05.

 .. code-block:: r